 Not worrying about the stock market or investment property takes a load off our minds.
 We have a God who cares and provides and our chronically depleted pocket book keeps us in close contact with him.
 We do more walking because of the high gasoline prices and demands of the ministry keep us from becoming couch potatoes.
 All in all, we lead healthy, active and happy lives!

 As may be the case with any family, some missionary children grow up without committing their lives to the Lord, but with missionaries, this can seriously impair or even jeopardize a ministry.
 There is a good likelihood that a child may decide to marry a national.
 We have four wonderful grandchildren in Austria that we seldom get to see now that we are retired.

 Even the matter of where to be buried in event of death is not an easy decision for missionaries to make.

-We often talk about missionaries being home on furlough.
+People often talk about missionaries being "home on furlough."
 Do we really know what a furlough is?
 A missionary from Africa wrote about what furlough was from her standpoint.